doc4d/docs/docs/ServerWindow/processes.md

 > You can also debug a process directly without displaying the confirmation dialog box by holding down the **Alt** key while clicking on this button.

-- **Watch sessions**: used to display, on the [Sessions page](sessions.md), all the processes of the selected session(s).
+- **Watch session**: used to display, on the [Sessions page](sessions.md), all the processes of the selected session(s).
 This button is active when at least one user process is selected.